edvm/algorithms/infinite-monkey-theorem/README.md

 Time elapsed: 0.010 seconds
 ```

-OR make your monkey more smart using an optimization of the above algorithm.
+OR make your monkey smarter using an optimization of the above algorithm.
 Just pass `use_opt1` argument like:

 ```python
 In [3]: monkey.start_typing('python', repeat=1000, use_opt1=True)